 One of the conclusions of the economic development plan was that North Adams has tremendous assets, but those assets are not always well known to both residents and visitors, and are not properly linked.¬† The North Adams Partnership¬†retained Stolze Design, who worked with community stakeholders on the development of a new brand and wayfinding system for North Adams. ¬†We are excited that the city’s¬†new brand has been¬†rolled out on signs at the major entrances¬†into North Adams¬†as well as on signs and banners highlighting the downtown and on the city website explorenorthadams.com. ¬†In September 2016, City of North Adams received the 1Berkshire Trendsetter award for Best Comprehensive Marketing Plan against county-wide competition. ¬†Mayor Alcombright thanked the Partnership for our contributions to the City’s marketing efforts and our work to make this city grow and thrive.

 The Partnership contributed funding to the critical Concept Design for the Extreme Model Railroad and Contemporary Architecture Museum, and our board members continue to be leaders in the effort. ¬†Borne out of Thomas Krens‚Äô career experience with cultural institutions, and¬†his investigations of new concepts for public museums, the EMRCA continues¬†to grow in scope, detail, and sophistication.
-The project has¬†sparked unprecedented¬†enthusiasm from the citizens of North Adams and the international press. ¬†Read about the project on¬†iberkshires.
+In September 2017, EMRCA announced that internationally acclaimed architect Frank Gehry has joined the project.¬† The project has¬†sparked unprecedented¬†enthusiasm from the citizens of North Adams and the international press. ¬†Read about the project on¬†The Boston Globe.

-Broder Properties, a design-led development company, are creating¬†a destination hotel and experience trailhead, “a rural park in the middle of an industrial city, privately owned and open to the public.” ¬†The new buildings are oriented to take advantage of tranquil views of the natural valley and meandering river. ¬†Construction of TOURISTS¬†is progressing rapidly, and the resort will open in the autumn of 2017.¬† Read more on¬†iBerkshires.
+Broder Properties, a design-led development company, are creating¬†a destination hotel and experience trailhead, “a rural park in the middle of an industrial city, privately owned and open to the public.” ¬†The new buildings are oriented to take advantage of tranquil views of the natural valley and meandering river. ¬†Construction of TOURISTS¬†is progressing rapidly, and the resort will open in the spring of 2018.¬† Read more on¬†iBerkshires.

 Our¬†Strategic Plan identified the need to strengthen North Adams’ identity as a cultural & outdoor recreation destination. ¬†Among our outdoor recreation assets are wonderful bike rides, including¬†the ride up Mt Greylock through Lanesboro, Adams and North Adams which is “the best bike ride in the state” according to¬†biking.com. ¬†In order to promote¬†cycling tourism, the Partnership has¬†created BikeBerkshireNorth.org, a website devoted to cycling opportunities for locals and visitors alike.